spatialaudio/python-pa-ringbuffer/README.rst

 This module is not meant to be used on its own, it is only useful in cooperation with another Python module using CFFI.
+For an example, have a look at https://github.com/spatialaudio/python-rtmixer.

 You can get the Python code from PyPI_, for example in your ``setup.py`` file: